 However, you need to go well beyond code to build a reliable leak-proof deck over a living space.
 You can build the structural deck out of concrete, as it sounds like you are doing, or wood-frame construction.
 Either will work.
 The drainage system, flashing details, and waterproofing membrane that go over the structural deck are the key to success.

-The most common approach is to use a heavy-gauge EPDM membrane (typically 60 mil) as the roofing membrane, usually placed over rigid insulation.
-Some key details for a leakproof rooftop deck are:
+The most common approach is to use a heavy-gauge EPDM membrane (typically 60 mil) as the roofing material, usually placed over rigid insulation.
+Heat-welded TPO membrane is another good choice.
+Some key details for a leak-proof rooftop deck are: